TheSolvingMachine/kangrouter-js/README.md

   ]
 }
 ```
-Interesting problems have multiple jobs and multiple vehicles, but the example above should be enough to get you going.
+Interesting problems have many jobs and vehicles, but the example above should be enough to get you going.

 ### Interacting with the solver